 • Bottled water

 If you have been in an auto accident, there are a few things that you need to do that will significantly help your case.

 1) Get as much information on the at-fault driver as possible.
-You should get his name, contact information and auto insurance information exactly who so you know you are filing a claim against.
+You should get his exact name, contact information and auto insurance information so you know who you are filing a claim against.

 2) Get as much information from witnesses as possible.
-This could be anybody who saw the accident – from somebody that was driving behind you, to someone that saw the accident through a restaurant window.
+This could be anybody who saw the accident – from somebody who was driving behind you, to someone who saw the accident through a restaurant window.
 Not everybody who sees an accident will offer to act as a witness, so it is important that you approach anybody in the vicinity to ask if they saw the accident.